 Emails and Alert Configuration¶

-The Aviatrix Controller sends alert emails for events such as:
+To help you manage important events in your account, the Aviatrix Controller sends alert emails for events such as:

 - Tunnel status change

 - Other critical events, such as a full disk

 By default, alert emails are sent to the administrator of the Controller.
 Aviatrix strongly recommends that you use an email alias to notify a group of people rather then using an individual email address.
 If only one person receives the notifications, important alerts could be missed.
 To change the default email for alert notifications, see the section below.